owncloud/ocis-php-sdk/files/src/Drive.php.txt

     private Configuration $graphApiConfig;
     private string $serviceUrl;
     private string $ocisVersion;

+    // inviting users/groups to a drive is only possible starting from oCIS 6.0.0 private const MIN_OCIS_VERSION_DRIVE_INVITE = "6.0.0";

     /**
      * @ignore The developer using the SDK does not need to create drives manually, but should use the Ocis class